 AMM BIO-10: Bird Nesting Surveys.
-A biologist (s) would conduct preconstruction bird nesting surveys prior to the beginning of construction.
-With the exception of nests of listed bird species and eagles, inactive nests would be removed to deter birds from re-establishing nests within the Project limits.
-Caltrans would remove unoccupied bird nests during the non-nesting season (October 1 to January 31) prior to or during construction or during the nesting season after being deemed inactive by the USFWS-approved biologist.
+A biologist (s) will conduct pre-construction bird nesting surveys prior to the beginning of construction.
+Except for the nests of listed bird species and eagles, inactive nests will be removed to deter birds from re-establishing nests within the Project limits.
+Caltrans will remove unoccupied bird nests during the non-nesting season (October 1 to January 31) prior to or during construction or during the nesting season after being deemed inactive by the USFWS-approved biologist.

 AMM BIO-11: Exclusion Methods.
-Exclusionary methods would be used to prevent migratory birds from nesting and roosting within the BSA (February 1 to September 30).
+Exclusionary methods will be used to prevent migratory birds from nesting and roosting within the BSA (February 1 to September 30).

 AMM BIO-12: Migratory Bird and Nest Avoidance.
-If active nests are present within the Project limits, work within 50 feet of the nest of passerine species or 300 feet of raptor species would be avoided and monitored.
+If active nests are present within the Project limits, work within 50 feet of the nest of passerine species or 300 feet of raptor species will be avoided and monitored.